SoftVarE-Group/SlideTemplate/README.md

 ### Including the Theme
 The beamer theme can be used for a beamer presentation by the command ``\usetheme{uulm}``.

+### Creating a Symbolic Link
+To use the template from another directory, you can create a symbolic link to the directory of the cloned template.
+The terminal-commands to create such links vary between different operating systems:
+- **Windows:** `mklink /J \path\to\slides\template path\to\template`
+- **Linux/macOS:** `ln -s /path/to/slides/template /path/to/template`

 ## Functionality of the Theme
 ### Title Page